jsoref/thorium/api/docs/src/admins/deploy/install-redis.md

 # possible to lose up to 30 seconds of log in the worst scenario (with the
 # default Linux settings).
 #
 # If you have latency problems turn this to "yes".
-Otherwise leave it as
+Otherwise, leave it as
 # "no" that is the safest pick from the point of view of durability.

 no-appendfsync-on-rewrite no